folio-org/folio-perf-test/Folio-Test-Plans/mod-circulation/patron-notice-policies/README.md

 Description:
 * The configuration file for creating notifications
 Parameters:
-* numberOfTemplates - number of templates for notification
+* numberOfTemplates : number of templates for notification
+* numberOfCheckout : number of checkout for creation schedule notifications